SAP/openui5-sample-app/README.md

 Would you like to work on the application project and one or more of its UI5 framework dependencies at the same time?
 We got you covered!

-1. Create a new file `ui5-workspaces.yaml` in the root folder of the project, right next to the `ui5.yaml`
+1. Create a new file `ui5-workspace.yaml` in the root folder of the project, right next to the `ui5.yaml`
-2. In `ui5-workspace.yaml`, add the paths to the local dependencies you'd like to use from your local machine:
+2. In `ui5-workspace.yaml` add the paths to the local dependencies you'd like to use from the local machine:
     ```yaml
     specVersion: workspace/1.0
     metadata:
         name: default
     dependencyManagement:
         resolutions:
             # local path to OpenUI5.
-It'd resolve all required libraries and transitive dependencies.
+It will resolve all required libraries and transitive dependencies.
             - path: /local/path/to/openui5
     ```